barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 # Readings

 When I read cases, I tend to take notes: some thoughts that are prompted by reading the text, or coming later remembering the text, or even just unprompted but related.
-In the following, I organized my notes in "reads": I related the notes to the aspect of the text that prompted them, and organized them in topics.
+In the following, I arranged my notes in "reads": I related the notes to the aspect of the text that prompted them, and organized them in topics.

-**IMPORTANT** - Those are __not solutions__ to the case, they are not answers, __nor savant comments__.
-Many of these notes are open questions opening other inquiries into the case.
-These notes are just related thoughts, an account of my way to "process" this case, to support others' own processes.
+These notes offer an account of my way to "process" this case, in order to support others' own processes.
+Indeed, I tried to keep only the investigative side of my nodes, getting rid of my own thoughts to keep only the prompts, the nudges, the questions.
+I offer those hoping they can be useful prompts for your own investigation.

 ## A read about being wrong all the time

 > One day, however, he remained behind.
 Paichang __asked him__,

-(Hu ho...)
+Hu ho...

 > "__Who are you__, standing here before me?"

-(Don't reply!)
+Don't reply!

 > The old man __replied__, "I am not a human being...

-(Oh no, you did!)
+Oh no, you did!

+What does this reply indicate?
+The old man indeed seems to be the object of the law of cause and effect.

 > The old man replied, "__I__ am not a human being...

-(starting with "I", not a great start for an answer)
+Starting with "I", not a great start for an answer.

-Old Paichang's very act of replying indicates he is indeed the object of the law of cause and effect.
-Does old Paichang still thinks of himself as a self?
+Would he answer __this__ question if he was enlightened?

 > One day __a monk asked me__, 'Does an enlightened person fall under the law of cause and effect or not?' ...

-Don't tell me you replied to that?
+Hu ho... don't tell me you replied to that one too?

 > ... __I replied__ ...